ChamberLD/Bit-wise-Mixture-differential/README.md

 ## SIMON
 The SIMON folder contains the code for the automated search of SIMON's Mixture Differential Distinguisher for 5 versions.

-By adjusting the function's parameter 1 and parameter 2 it is possible to find mixture differential distinguisher trails with probability less than or equal to parameter 2 for different numbers of rounds.
+By adjusting the function's parameter 1 and parameter 2 it is possible to find mixture differential trails with probability less than or equal to parameter 2 for different numbers of rounds.

 `gen_objectfuntion_Constraint(9, 34)` //round， probability